 Old Mutual Foundation – focuses on the development of SMEs in the following sectors: Agriculture, Manufacturing and Commerce, and offers grants.

-Old Mutual offers a range of financial and non-financial support options to SMEs both pre and post investment, this includes SME training in financial education, as well as business support in the form of technical mentorship, financial management tools and advice, as well as bespoke accounting services.
+Old Mutual offers a range of financial and non-financial support options to SMEs both pre and post investment, this includes financial training, as well as business support in the form of technical mentorship, financial management tools and advice, as well as bespoke accounting services.

 What they offer